FormulaTroy/FormulaTroy.com/README.md

 (WIP) Screenshot

 **FTGoogleCalDarkMode.user.css** is a self-hosted user.css file powered by the Stylus browser extension.
-Google Calendar's UI is so bright it I can see the floaters in my eyes.
+Google Calendar's UI is so bright I can see the floaters in my eyes.
 This stylesheet adds Dark Mode to Google Calendar.

 #### Installation Steps